Estimating Endgame Effectiveness of Air-to-Air Missles: An Overview of the Major Tools and Techniques

 An air-to-air missile can defeat an aircraft target in three ways: (1) via a direct hit of the threat missile on the target, (2) via blast from the missile’s detonating warhead, and (3) via the impact of fragments launched by the missile’s detonating warhead.
 A direct hit kill can occur if the intact missile impacts certain regions of the target or if, after detonation, the residual missile parts impact certain regions of the target.
 In a similar fashion, the target can be defeated by the warhead’s blast if, when the warhead detonates, it is within a specified distance of certain regions of the target.
 It is usually most efficient to determine if either of the first two mechanisms, direct hit or blast, defeat the target aircraft before evaluating the warhead’s fragmentation.

 Figure 1 illustrates the regions of a typical aircraft deemed vulnerable to blast and direct hit kill.
 While these vulnerable regions are defined in terms of skin sections on the outside of the aircraft, it is understood that massive lethal damage is actually inflicted on the interior components beneath the skin.
 Some analysts might believe the regions designated as vulnerable to blast and direct hit are too conservative; however, the K-kill criterion requires the aircraft to fall out of manned control within 30 s.
-Many times, fighter-size aircraft have suffered extreme physical damage (such as shown in Figure 2), causing these aircraft to lose manned control for 30 s, although they continued to fly and eventually land.
+Many times, fighter-size aircraft have suffered extreme physical damage (such as shown in Figure 2), but continued to fly and eventually land.

 The evaluation of the warhead fragmentation of an air-to-air missile appears to be rather straightforward— at least at first.
 The analyst first determines the encounter parameters of the missile’s exploding warhead relative to the target, then computes the trajectory of individual fragments generated by the exploding warhead and determines which fragments impact the target (as illustrated in Figure 3).
 Next, using fragment penetration equations, the analyst determines if those fragments could penetrate into the target through various internal parts and damage critical components.
 Finally, the overall effect of the damaged critical components on the fate of the target aircraft is evaluated through a Failure Analysis Logic Tree (FALT).